-- Austin is an industrial business building standard product types with more reliable revenue and earnings outlook. - Products are made to order, fast turnover consumables critical to most types of mining worldwide.
-Average truck body turnover is 3-8 years depending on market. - Customer diversification in addition to the competitive environment, fast turnover business means Austin can react to input cost changes rapidly by adjusting pricing and delivery. - Austin's order book is related to mine throughput and therefore less affected by CAPEX investment cycles.
+Austin is an industrial business building standard product types with more reliable revenue and earnings outlook.
+Product Focused 85 % Products are made to order, fast turnover consumables critical to most types of mining worldwide.
+Average truck body turnover is 3-8 years depending on market.
+Operational Strategy Of revenue was associated with products Customer diversification in addition to the competitive environment, fast turnover business means Austin can react to input cost changes rapidly by adjusting pricing and delivery.
+Austin's order book is related to mine throughput and therefore less affected by CAPEX investment cycles.